 Channel your inner adventurer with a trip to Clifty Natural Bridge, outside of Dixon.
 Wear comfortable hiking shoes and enjoy an invigorating 2.5-mile loop trail from the Clifty Creek Conservation Area’s parking lot to the natural bridge and back and admire the lovely scenery along the way.
 The change in elevation exceeds 200 feet as you move up and down the lay of the land.

-In Springfield, another Wild West legend lives on at the Wild Bill Hickok Gunfight Site.
+In Springfield, a Wild West legend lives on at the Wild Bill Hickok Gunfight Site.
 A historic marker designates the spot where Wild Bill and his foe, Dave Tutt, carried out their famous gunfight.
 See custom artwork showing what happened during the duel.
 Find out more about Hickok, who became a larger-than-life figure as a soldier and lawman.

 Embark on a trip back in time at the Johnson County Historical Society.
 The society opens its doors to visitors every afternoon (and even hosts live music on Sundays).
 Stop by this interesting Warrensburg destination and see a restored one-room schoolhouse, as well as the 1838 Johnson County Courthouse.
 Also, the Historical Society houses rare records from before the Civil War.

 The legislators works in Jefferson City–you can take a fascinating tour of their office: the Missouri State Capitol.
 This historically and architecturally significant building spans three acres.
 Admire the massive bronze doors and the 30-foot-wide grand staircase.
 Inside the Capitol, learn about the state’s history when you visit the Missouri State Museum.
 Take a guided tour of the Capitol and view the grand rooms where many of our state’s most important decisions take place.
-An interesting note: contrary to popular belief, the front of the Capitol is the north side; the building faces the river.

 Experience a peaceful way of life when you visit the Amish Community of Jamesport.
 Explore on your own, and you can take a guided tour with Step Back in Time Tours (the tour guide joins you in your car, RV or bus).
 Home to the largest Old Order Amish settlement west of the Mississippi River, this tranquil area offers beautiful scenery, great food, wonderful shopping and an abundance of friendly folk.
 Treat yourself to something sweet at one of the bakeries; savor true down-home cooking in an Amish restaurant; take home a hand-made souvenir from a wood working shop and a basket-weaving studio; learn about the Amish lifestyle from the many business owners and residents.